espressomd/espresso/doc/sphinx/advanced_methods.rst

 Please contact the Biofluid Simulation and Modeling Group at the University of Bayreuth if you plan to use this feature.

-Boundary Method (IBM), soft particles are considered as an infinitely thin shell filled with liquid (see e.g. :cite:`Peskin2002,Crowl2010,KruegerThesis`).
+With the Immersed Boundary Method (IBM), soft particles are considered as an infinitely thin shell filled with liquid (see e.g. :cite:`Peskin2002,Crowl2010,KruegerThesis`).
 When the shell is deformed by an external flow, it responds with elastic restoring forces which are transmitted into the fluid.
 In the present case, the